How is data recovered from a failed Synology NAS?

 How Much Does Synology NAS Recovery Cost?

-Synology recovery uses two line items: a per-member price based on each drive's physical and firmware condition, plus a $400 to $800 array reconstruction fee for SHR/mdadm and LVM work.
-If we recover nothing, you owe $0.
+Synology recovery uses two line items: a per-member price based on each drive's physical and firmware condition, plus an array reconstruction fee for SHR/mdadm and LVM work.
+Each member drive is priced against the same five-tier schedule used for individual hard drive data recovery.
+If we recover nothing, you owe nothing under our no-fix-no-fee guarantee.

 Per-Member Drive Pricing